 ENTERTAINMENT QUOTIENT: 3/5

-Another such woman who has been disregarded all along but is worth knowing about is Uruvi, the wife of Karna, and that is what Kavita Kané has attempted to do in her book, Karna’s Wife – The Outcast’s Queen; tell us the story of Uruvi.
+That is what Kavita Kané has attempted to correct in her book, Karna’s Wife – The Outcast’s Queen by narrating the story of Uruvi, Karna’s fictional wife.

 ‘Karna, each day I live in the fear that I shall lose you…’ she whispered brokenly.
 ‘You will lose me only through death, Uruvi,’ he added calmly, drawing her close.
 ‘Through nothing and nobody else!’